arosecra/brooke/README.md

 		- could, again, save on memory while running
 		- this might be a big structure change, not sure
 		- or maybe it just has less

-	- consider removing library type / resource. just grab what we want from the db when necessary
-		- may be less klunky, but need to look at how i'm loading/reloading data

 	- attempt to standardize image sizes. pad transparency onto images to fill height gap?
 		-need to handle series thumbnails in pipeline